stormid/scaffold/docs/making-websites/html.md

 There are a few default and helper components in with the scaffold, including
 - [Image](./components/image.md) - an abstraction over responsive images using the picture tag
+- [Figure](./components/figure.md) - a wrapper around the HTML figure element, with an optional caption
 - [Heading](./components/heading.md) - a screen reader optimised abstraction over h1-h6 tags
 - [Example](./components/example.md) - a fully featured demo component